 If you click on Close to end the wizard, the Test failover instance will still continue to run.

 Go to the AWS console and verify the newly deployed instance.

 To remove the Test Failover instance, right click the protection group and click Manage Instance.
-Select the Instance you want to terminate and click Delete.
+Select the Instance you want to terminate and click Terminate.
 This will shutdown and terminate the EC2 Instance.